 A study of the theories and practices of communication between two persons.
-The study will focus on how people attempt to achieve presentational, relational, and instrumental goals in a wide array of contexts (e.g., family, work, social).
+The course will focus on how people attempt to achieve presentational, relational, and instrumental goals in a wide array of contexts (e.g., family, work, social).
 Prerequisite: Sophomore standing or consent of instructor.
 [CAC-W] Fall, Spring.

 3073.
-Argumentation and Debate.
+Argumentation.

-The study and practice of developing logical arguments and refutations with rhetorical skills.
+The study and practice of developing and refuting logical arguments.
 Prerequisite: Sophomore standing or consent of instructor.
 Spring.